santiaago/grpc.demo/README.md

 c.Tools.1.0.1/tools/windows_x86/grpc_csharp_plugin.exe
 ~~~

-This generates `Reverse.cs` and `ReverseGrpc.cs` files to include in your project.
+This generates `Reverse.cs` and `ReverseGrpc.cs` files.
+Include them in your project.

-Create client:
+You can now create a client that calls the **Go server**

 ~~~cs
 using System;